Travel stories tend to be about places, or at least about about how we look at a place through a specific geographic or cultural lens.

 - Buy locally.
 The closer to the producer you buy, the more likely local people will benefit.

-- Make sure your tourist dollars aren't just making multinationals rich.
-Engage in pro-poor-tourism and help keep money in the local community, where it can fight poverty.
+- Make sure your tour operator and tourist dollars aren't just making multinationals rich.
+Engage in pro-poor-tourism and help keep money in local communities, where it can fight poverty.

 - Be sensitive when you spend.
 The art of haggling may be alive and well, but don't bargain as though your life depends on it.
 It may be a few pennies to you, but a day's food to someone else.